openstack/ironic-inspector/README.rst

 ----------------------

 Here is a mapping between Ironic versions and supported **ironic-inspector** versions.
-Standalone case means **ironic-inspector** can be used at all with this Ironic version.
-"Inspection interface" case means Ironic inspection interface can be used with this **ironic-inspector** version.
+The Standalone column shows which **ironic-inspector** versions can be used in standalone mode with each Ironic version.
+The Inspection Interface column shows which **ironic-inspector** versions can be used with the Ironic inspection interface in each version of Ironic.

 +--------------+-------------------------------+
 |Ironic Version| Inspector (Discoverd) Version |